Open-Turing-Project/TuringDocs/markdown/tan.md

 ##Example
-This program prints out the tangent of 0, p/6, 2p/6, 3p/6, up to 12p/6 radians.
+This program prints out the tangent of 0, pppp/6 radians.

         for i : 0 ..
 12